jasonpatrickellykrause/istio-training/labs/x-istioctl.md

    1 HTTP route(s)
 ```

 The command shows any destination rules, virtual services, and RBAC policies applied to the pods targeted by the Kubernetes services.
-Additionally, the command will also show the ingress gateway IP address in case service is exposed through it.
+Additionally, the command will also show the ingress gateway IP address if the service is exposed through it.

 ### Workload entry and group commands

-The `workload` command is used to help with configuring and deploying VM workloads.
+The `workload` command can help with configuring and deploying VM workloads.

-The `workload group` command can be used to create the WorkloadGroup resource.
+You can use the `workload group` command to create the WorkloadGroup resource.
 For example:

 ```sh
 $ istioctl x workload group create --name my-workload --namespace default --labels app=my-workload